martinber/noaa-apt/docs/guide.md

 - At least some connector for the coax cable, there are [lots of different connectors](https://dpdproductions.com/pages/connector-guide).
-    You need SMA female or MCX male because SDRs have a SMA male or MCX female port.
+    You need SMA female or MCX male because SDRs can have a SMA male or MCX female port depending on the model.
 You can crimp the connectors yourself (you need a crimping tool) or you can buy coax cables with connectors on both sides (and cut one side to solder the antenna there).
-You can buy for example type N connectors and then use adapters or pigtails (pigtails are short cables used as adapters, they have different connectors on each side).
+You can use type N connectors instead of using SMA/MCX ports and then use adapters or pigtails (pigtails are short cables used as adapters, they have different connectors on each side).

 - The rods can be made of any conductive material, hollow or solid, one of them should be soldered to the inner conductor and the other one to the shield of